Don’t you just love the smell of a good email marketing campaign in the morning?

 The cold email utilizes everything you learned about your product or service while writing warm emails to create a series of templates meant to cast a wider net on a larger audience you couldn’t possibly reach with warm emails in a reasonable amount of time.
 Due to this nature, the cold email will rely heavily on the strength of your value proposition.

 We specified that cold emails are a series, because they should rarely be merely a one and done affair.
-Cold emails should follow a cycle of follow-up emails and a final email that removes the recipient from your list (don’t go fishing in a dry lake, after all).
+Cold emails should follow a cycle of follow-up emails and a final email that removes the recipient from your list.

 Your first cold email will follow a similar format to your warm emails.
 You’ll still want to target the right people within a company, you’ll still want to keep things brief and get to your value proposition ASAP, and you’ll still have an easy to follow call to action at the end of the email.
 The main difference here is that you won’t be able to personalize each cold email.